wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Inmate identification number

-One way to lookup an inmate in the state is to visit their incarceration facility in person.
+One way to look up an inmate in the state is to visit their incarceration facility in person.
 Some rules and regulations attend the decision to go in person.
 Contact the incarceration facility for the requirements or locate the instructions on the respective websites.
 Some general requirements include scheduling a visit only during visitation periods.
-Most of them require that visitors book an appointment before coming over.
+Most of them require visitors to book an appointment before coming over.
 The Department of Corrections office is located at:

 3099 East Washington Ave.